-I lay my head on a living pillow of greenery.
+I lay my head on a living pillow of greenery,

-Organic machinery of budding leaves and fronds unfurling.
+organic machinery of budding leaves and fronds unfurling.

-Looking up at the gentle swaying of evergreen boughs.
+Looking up at the gentle swaying of evergreen boughs,

-Noticing how much these elder giants move.
+I noticed how much those elder giants moved.

-My body bathed by a peace I’ve never known.
+my body bathed by a peace I’ve never known.

 And with racing,

-I could finally feel -
+I could finally feel,

-A healing harmony weaving through every fragment of creation.
+throughout every fragment of creation.

-a lattice of golden threads emerge.
+a lattice of golden threads emerged,

 with every life that has occurred.

 And like a network of mycelium links

 I too am interwoven with the world.

-the borders of my being blur.
+the borders of my being blur;

-Uncertain is the boundary I begin and end.
+where I begin and end.

 and misguided act of darkness.

 and fragile fetus in a womb.

 Sorrow’s suffocating grip.

-A gentle kiss on lovers lips.
+A gentle kiss on lover’s lips.

 Leap of Faith

 running for your life.
-The hungry

-of grey fur and white fangs threatens to pull you
+A roaring river of grey fur and white fangs

 You’re just a little bit quicker.

-The end of this path fast approaching, but
+The end of this path’s fast approaching,

 but when you’re being chased by monsters,

-cliff edge appears like a dear friend.
-An end
+the cliff-edge appears like a dear friend,

 an end to these gnawing fears.

 Leaping into the unknown,

 this fall will be.

-But there I wait...
+But, there I wait,

-On the other side of this divide.
+on the other side of this divide,

-Ready to catch you with soft arms
+ready to catch you with soft arms

-Mind or matter
+Mind or matter,

-Paradise or peril
+Paradise or peril,

-Everything dissolves and fades in time
+Everything dissolves and fades in time.

-Relationships that fill your heart
+Relationships that fill your heart,

-Misery that tears apart
+Misery that tears apart,

-A wave of clouds in endless, open sky
+A wave of clouds in endless, open sky.

 Notice how this moment

-Ends as soon as it begins
+Ends as soon as it begins.

 Nothing can evade

 It was sometime in high school when the seed was sown in topsoil.
 A seed that took hold in the field of my mind, roots creeping deeper and deeper, gripping bare bedrock with sharp, crooked teeth.
-A belief that told me my worth as a person was thoroughly tangled and tied to how busy I am and what I achieve.
+It was a belief that told me my worth as a person was thoroughly tangled and tied to how busy I am and what I achieve.

 Regrettably, as I frantically fly from one reddish-orange bloom to the next, I forget I should taste what I’m drinking; I’m thinking this nectar’s supposed to be sweet.
 I am drunk on momentum and numb is my pin-needle tongue.

-Life feels diminished.
+Life feels diminished;

-My turn is not finished.
+my turn is not finished.

-Convinced it’s a zero-sum game.
+I’m convinced it’s a zero-sum game.

 I have heron ambitions.

-Ideally, one day I’ll be standing serenely surrounded by minnows and mollusks below.
+Ideally, one day, I’ll be standing serenely surrounded by minnows and mollusks below.

 A regal example of blueish-grey grace, chasing reddish-orange blooms I’ll forgo.
-But for now, I fervently flap weary wings to maintain nodding head raised above freezing water.
+But for now, I fervently flap weary wings to maintain a nodding head raised above freezing water.

 How can I stop when they’re all working harder than me?

 His mind is a teeming forest.

-It’s plants, dense and green
+Its plants, dense and green.

-It’s creatures, present but unseen
+Its creatures, present but unseen.

 In fact, everything

-But there he stands, amidst it all.
+But there he stands, amidst it all,

-Convinced he caused the chickadees call.
+convinced he caused the chickadees’ call,

-Believing he made the fir trees grow tall.
+believing he made the fir trees grow tall,

-Assuming he formed the waterfall.
+assuming he formed the waterfall.